dji matrice 210 v2 xt2 19mm solar inspection drone

 Strategies for Identifying DC Losses and Avoiding Downtime.

-3. Can you Afford to Hire Several more Employees?
+3. Can You Afford to Hire Several More Employees?

 • FAA Part 107 License

-• Airspace knowledge
+• Airspace awareness

 • Preflight checklists

-• Aircraft care and maintenance
+• Aircraft maintenance

 • Emergency procedures